biantsh/en-predictant/README.md

 # en-predictant

-AI to predict chess Elo (WIP)
+AI to predict chess Elo (WIP).

-The project name is a wordplay on the chess meme "en passant"
+The project name is a wordplay on the chess meme "en passant".